Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Methodology

 \subsection{Data Collection}

-In this study, we collect data by exciting the mixed platoon system with small control inputs to the CAV, attack inputs to the CAV, and disturbances to the head vehicle.
-From the parametric model of the mixed platoon system~\eqref{Eq:DiscreteSystem}, it can be found that the state $ x(k) $ is affected by the control input $u(k)$, head vehicle's velocity disturbance ${\epsilon}(k)$, the attack $\vartheta(k)$, and the noise $ \omega(k) $.
-Note that during data collection, $ u(k),{\epsilon}(k) ,\vartheta(k),x(k) $ are all measurable, while $ \omega(k) $ is unknown but bounded.
-This paper applies a sequence of persistently exciting inputs $u(k)$, $\epsilon(k)$, and $\vartheta(k)$ with a length $ T+1 $ to the mixed platoon system for data collection.
-Specifically, the control input sequence $U$, the disturbance input sequence $E$, the attack input sequence $F$, and the corresponding state sequence $X$ are defined as follows:
+In this study, we applies a sequence of persistently exciting inputs $u(k)$, $\epsilon(k)$, and $\vartheta(k)$ with a length $ T+1 $ to the mixed platoon system for data collection.
+Specifically, the control input sequence $U_-$, the disturbance input sequence $E_-$, the attack input sequence $F_-$, and the corresponding state sequence $X_-$ and $X_+$ are defined as follows:

-These data are all measurable, and will be processed into standardized formats to construct matrix zonotope set $\mathcal{M}_{\scalebox{0.7}{ABHJ}}$ for reachable set computation and Hankel matrices for future trajectory predictions, respectively, as shown in~\figurename~\ref{Fig:RDeeP}.
-Particularly, for constructing matrix zonotope set $\mathcal{M}_{\scalebox{0.7}{ABHJ}}$, the data sequences are further reorganized as:

 In addition, the sequence of unknown noise is denoted as

 although it is important to note that $W_-$ is not measurable.
 This notation is introduced solely to facilitate the proof of Lemma~\ref{Lemma:M_ABHJ}, and does not imply that $W_-$ is measurable.